Dolichovespula norwegica: Worker policing

 Three general forms of egg policing are found to conclusively contribute to reproduction ratios of D. norwegica.
 All three forms target worker-laid eggs over queen-laid eggs.
 Two forms that are probably most influential of policing are worker policing and selfish policing.
 Despite being more related to other workers' sons, worker-laid eggs were consumed by other workers.
 About two-thirds of those workers were reproductive workers.
 Occasionally, these workers replaced the egg with one of their own (in 31% of the cases were due to self policing).
 Workers never removed their own eggs, and if a nonreproductive worker removed a worker-laid egg, then the queen would replace it with her own egg.

-Furthermore, an important part of worker policing among D. norwegica is specialization.
-Evidence for specialization in policing was found when observed number of policing workers was lower than the estimate true number of policing workers.
+Furthermore, an important part of worker policing among D. norwegica is specialisation.
+Evidence for specialisation in policing was found when observed number of policing workers was lower than the estimated true number of policing workers.
 An estimated average of 14 workers specialised in policing (a fourth of the total work force).

 Queen policing

 The last form is queen policing of eggs.
-About 32% of policing over worker-laid eggs was done by the queen (roughly one-third).
+About 32% of policing over worker-laid eggs was done by the queen.
 Two cases are known where queen-laid eggs were eaten; in one, if a reproductive worker eats the egg, then it will replace it with its own egg, and if a nonreproductive worker eats the egg, then the queen always lays the replacement.
 These situations were less common and only occurred 8% of the time.
 Queen policing is popular in colonies that are small and of low paternity.
 Relatively smaller colonies are better because the queen can monitor and control her workers.